Simple query syntax in Azure Cognitive Search

 - The suffix operator

 *needs to be escaped only if it's the last character before whitespace, not if it's in the middle of a term.
 For example,

 wi*fiis treated as a single token.

 Although escaping keeps tokens together, text analysis may split them up, depending on the analysis mode.
-See Language support (Azure Search Service REST API) for details.
+See Language support (Azure Cognitive Search REST API) for details.